-- 4 runways up to 1,850 metres in length - 112 kms of roadways and taxiways - 6.4 kms of branch railway line to a new rail platform on the field - 7 giant hangars to house the big Liberator bombers - 600 other buildings for hangars, workshops, mess halls, sleeping quarters, administration - a 200 bed hospital.
+- 4 runways up to 1,850 metres in length

+- 112 kms of roadways and taxiways

+- 7 giant hangars to house the big Liberator bombers

+- a 200 bed hospital.

-In just 16 weeks, after expenditure of AS6 million, they built, in Tocumwal, the largest aerodrome in the southern hemisphere.
+In just 16 weeks, after expenditure of A\$6 million, they built, in Tocumwal, the largest aerodrome in the southern hemisphere.
 American forces moved to Tocumwal, however, as the situation in the Pacific improved, they moved north to Queensland.
 The aerodrome then became the RAAF Station Headquarters for training Liberator bomber aircrews.
 In December 1944, there were 5,500 men on the base.
 It remained an aircraft depot until the 1960s when all of the planes had been sold or dismantled for scrap.